mootools/mootools-core/Docs/Browser/Browser.md

 If an IE document is set to backwards compatibility mode using the X-UA-Compatible header, then the Browser object is treated as if the earlier version of the browser is running.

+### Browser.ie vs. Browser.modernie:

+The primary use of `Browser.ie` is activating "legacy code", such "legacy code" is no longer required in more recent versions of Internet Explorer (and may not even work anymore).
+Having `Browser.ie == true` for modern IE in this deprecated functionality would do more harm than good, even though it's technically correct.
+Since this functionality is deprecated, this technical incorrectness shouldn't cause any problems.
+Moreover, `Browser.ie11` will still work and `Browser.name` will still equal "ie".

 Browser.version {#Browser:Browser-version}
 ------------------------------------------